 Today’s most successful brands create a gravitational field that pulls customers into their ORBIT and keeps them close.
 They go beyond customer loyalty to build Brand Gravity.

-Apple and Google demonstrate the power of ORBIT.
+Apple and Google demonstrate the role ORBIT plays in differentiation.
 Consider how you chose an Android or Apple smartphone.
 It probably wasn’t about the megapixels in the camera.